← Back to ResourcesBreed Guides

 Why free-feeding never works for beagles

-• Obesity guaranteed within weeks/months
+• Obesity is essentially guaranteed within weeks or months.

-• Dental disease worsened
+• Dental disease worsens.

 Calgary 24-hour ER vet directory for food emergencies

-• CARE Centre (Calgary Animal Referral & Emergency) — 7140 12 Street SE
+• CARE Centre (Calgary Animal Referral & Emergency), 7140 12 Street SE.

-• VCA Canada West Veterinary Specialists — 1815 32 Avenue NE.
-24-hour ER + specialty
+• VCA Canada West Veterinary Specialists, 1815 32 Avenue NE.
+24-hour ER plus specialty referrals.

 True emergency (drive immediately):

-• Suspected toxic ingestion (chocolate, xylitol, grapes)
+• Suspected toxic ingestion: chocolate, xylitol, grapes, raisins, onions.

-• Bloody diarrhea
+• Bloody diarrhoea.

-• Foreign body obstruction (vomiting + can't keep food down)
+• Foreign body obstruction (vomiting, can't keep food down).

-• Severe distress + pain
+• Severe distress or visible pain.

 Pet Poison Helpline: 1-800-213-6680, 24/7, $99 consultation fee.

-ASPCA Poison Control: 1-888-426-4435.
+ASPCA Animal Poison Control: 1-888-426-4435.

 Frequently Asked Questions